-This book is the best way to make the leap from SQL-92 to SQL:1999, but it is much more than just a simple bridge between the two.
+SQL: 1999 is the best way to make the leap from SQL-92 to SQL:1999, but it is much more than just a simple bridge between the two.
 The latest from celebrated SQL experts Jim Melton and Alan Simon, SQL:1999 is a comprehensive, eminently practical account of SQL's latest incarnation and a potent distillation of the details required to put it to work.
 Written to accommodate both novice and experienced SQL users, SQL:1999 focuses on the language's capabilities, from the basic to the advanced, and the ways that real applications take advantage of them.
-Throughout, the authors illustrate features and techniques with clear and often entertaining references to their own custom database, which can be downloaded from the companion Web site.
+Throughout, the authors illustrate features and techniques with clear and often entertaining references to their own custom database.

 Database administrators, novice and experienced SQL users.